dkmaker/mcp-function-app-tester/README.md

 - `src/index.ts`: Main server implementation with Azure Table Storage interaction logic
 - `build/`: Compiled JavaScript output
 - `package.json`: Project dependencies and scripts

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This means you can use, modify, distribute, and sublicense the code freely, provided you include the original copyright notice and license terms.